India eases rules for foreign investors in government, corporate bonds

 NEW DELHI India will ease restrictions for foreign institutional investors in federal and corporate bonds next month to attract inflows and help fund a widening current account deficit, Finance Minister P Chidambaram said on Saturday.

-Under the new rules, foreign investors can invest up to $25 billion (16 billion pounds) in long-term government bonds, up from $15 billion.
+Under the new rules, foreign investors can invest up to $25 billion in long-term government bonds, up from $15 billion.
 The cap on corporate bonds remains at the current level of $51 billion, but separate limits on different types of corporate debt have been removed.

 "Effect from April 1, there will be two baskets - one of $25 billion for government securities and one $51 billion for all corporate bonds," Chidambaram told a conference.